-You must choose a co-author and a paper to replicate by Wednesday, March 2, at 5pm, by which point you should submit via email a PDF copy of the paper along with a brief paragraph explaining your choice.
-On Wednesday, March 23, you must turn in a draft of the paper with little text but with figures and tables, and a proposed table of contents for your paper, in a relatively polished form.
-You should also post to the course dropbox all the data and information necessary to replicate the results of your analysis and reproduce your tables and figures.
-On that day, we will give your paper and data to another student we choose, and give you another student's paper.
+Memo 2 and Response: On March 29, you must turn in a draft of the paper with little text but with figures and tables, and a proposed table of contents for your paper, in a relatively polished form.
+You should include all the data and information necessary to replicate the results of your analysis and reproduce your tables and figures.
+You will e-mail these files to both us and the two other groups who have been selected to review your work.
 Your task for the following week is to replicate the other student's analysis and write a memo to this student (with a copy to us), pointing out ways to make the paper and the analysis better.
 You will be evaluated based on how helpful, not how destructive, you are.